chyang-nycu/NYCU-Computer-Vision-2025-Spring-HW1/README.md

 # NYCU-Computer-Vision-2025-Spring-HW1

 StudentID: 110263029

 Name: 楊芊華

 # Introduction
-Something about your work
-How to install
-...
-How to install dependencies
-Performance snapshot
-A snapshot of the leaderboard

 This repository contains a **PyTorch** training script (`calr_cutmix.py`) for a **100-class image classification** task.
 The model is based on **ResNeXt101-64×4d**, pretrained on ImageNet, and uses **CutMix** augmentation to improve generalization.
 The script trains for a specified number of epochs, validates on a held-out set, and finally produces predictions on a test set in `CSV` format (zipped for submission).